Strawberry festival

-A Strawberry festival is an event and celebration in many towns in North America.
+A strawberry festival is an event and celebration in many towns in North America.
 In most instances, areas around these towns are, or have been, deeply involved in the production and marketing of strawberries, and the festivals are usually held in late spring around the time of the strawberry harvest.
-Such festivals generally involve a parade and other community events.
-People come from all different places yearly.
-They get to enjoy the environment and consume strawberries in a variety of ways.
-The Strawberry Festival has also been around for many years, and as of today they continue to celebrate it in many towns in North America.
-Each town is unique with their strawberry festival celebration.
+Such festivals generally involve a parade and other community events and the consumption of the fruit, and may attract visitors from other places.